America's employers keep hiring despite high costs and a potential recession - KTVZ

 Expectations for the May jobs report

-If 350,000 jobs were added to the economy in May, that would be a slowdown from March and April, when 428,000 positions were added each month, and it would make it the slowest job growth since April 2021.
+If Friday’s government report shows that 350,000 jobs were added to the economy in May, that would be a slowdown from March and April, when 428,000 positions were added each month, and it would make it the slowest job growth since April 2021.

 An unemployment rate that dips to 3.5% would match the historic low from before Covid hit.
 The last time joblessness was this low prior to 2019 was in 1969.
 The same unemployment rate was expected in April, but didn’t come to fruition.
 The unemployment rate in April was 3.6%.